BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Table-Tool-Examples/README.md

 # Table-Tool-Examples

 A collection of JCL and processor members that demonstrate the use of Table Tool.
+These samples are provided as is and are not officially supported (see [license](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/LICENSE
+) for more information).
 If you are new to Table Tool see these links for more information:

 - [Techdocs Documentation](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/ca-endevor-software-change-manager/19-0/administrating/table-tool.html)